-Fire safety is something that should be applied to every member of the family, pets included.
-You’ve likely talked to your spouse and other family members about what to do in the case of an emergency, but have you also factored your pets into the equation as well?
+Every member of the family should know your home’s escape plan, pets included.
+You’ve likely talked to your spouse and other family members about what to do in the event of an emergency, but have you also factored your pets into the equation as well?
 The United States Fire Administration estimates that 500,000 pets are affected annually by fires.
 Before your smoke detector system alerts you of a fire, here’s what you should know about including your pet into your fire safety plan.

 Include Your Pets in the Plan

 Pets should have their own safety plan in case of an emergency.
 What family member is in charge of making sure your pet escapes safely?
-This should probably be an adult.
-To make the process easier after your smoke detector alarms, keep your pets near entrances.
-This allows for an easier evacuation process because you know exactly where your pet will be and can easily communicate their location to firefighters to find them.
-Collars should be on your pet at all times and if leashes are necessary, make sure they are easily accessible in case you’re in a time crunch.
+This should be an adult.
+Collars should be on your pet at all times and if leashes are necessary, make sure they are easily accessible.
+However, in the event of an emergency, your number on priority should be escaping safely.
+Never return into a burning building if your pet was not able to escape with you, instead alert the fire fighters.

 Pet-Alert Window Cling